-This year 100% of legislative and notifiable instruments and gazette notices were registered on a specific date as required by lodging entities, meeting the performance target of 100%.
+This financial year 100% of legislative and notifiable instruments and gazette notices were registered on a specific date as required by lodging entities, meeting the performance target of 100%.

-100% of other legislative and notifiable instruments and gazette notices were registered no later than two working days after lodgement, exceeding the performance target of 98%.
+99.97% of other legislative and notifiable instruments and gazette notices were registered no later than two working days after lodgement, meeting the performance target of 98%.